 - sampleSubmission.csv: an example of a submission file in the correct format

-- candidates_V2.csv: csv file that contains the candidate locations for the ‘false positive reduction’ track
+- candidates_V2.csv: csv file that contains an extended set of candidate locations for the ‘false positive reduction’ track.

 - evaluation script: the evaluation script that is used in the LUNA16 framework